recursionpharma/rxrx-datasets/rxrx3-core/README.md

 ## Deep Learning Embeddings

-The deep learning embeddings are provided as `OpenPhenom_rxrx3_core_embeddings.parquet` and can be downloaded [from here](https://huggingface.co/datasets/recursionpharma/rxrx3-core/blob/main/OpenPhenom_rxrx3_core_embeddings.parquet) (this is ~ 532 MB).
+The deep learning embeddings computed using [OpenPhenom-S/16](https://huggingface.co/recursionpharma/OpenPhenom) are provided as `OpenPhenom_rxrx3_core_embeddings.parquet` and can be downloaded [from here](https://huggingface.co/datasets/recursionpharma/rxrx3-core/blob/main/OpenPhenom_rxrx3_core_embeddings.parquet) (this is ~ 532 MB).
+A notebook computing these embeddings with OpenPhenom-S/16 is provided [here](https://huggingface.co/recursionpharma/OpenPhenom/blob/main/RxRx3-core_inference.ipynb).

 Each row in the parquet file has a `well_id` as described in the metadata schema.
-The remaining 384 columns are the embedding for that respective well
+The remaining 384 columns are the embedding for that respective well.

 ## Accessing RxRx3-core through Hugging Face API

 Loading the RxRx3-core image dataset.
-An example of running inference on this dataset with OpenPhenom is provided [here](https://huggingface.co/recursionpharma/OpenPhenom/blob/main/RxRx3-core_inference.ipynb).
+An example of running inference on this dataset with OpenPhenom-S/16 is provided [here](https://huggingface.co/recursionpharma/OpenPhenom/blob/main/RxRx3-core_inference.ipynb).
 ```
 from datasets import load_dataset
 rxrx3_core = load_dataset("recursionpharma/rxrx3-core")
 ```
-Loading OpenPhenom embeddings and metadata for RxRx3-core
+Loading OpenPhenom-S/16 embeddings and metadata for RxRx3-core
 ```
 from huggingface_hub import hf_hub_download
 import pandas as pd